 There are also online programs for practice.
 For example, Codester.com offers a great 18-step tutorial to get the students more familiarized with how they can build a simple program with Python.

 Your child can practice Python syntax on a free, web-based coding editor through O’Reilly, an IT focused online learning source used by students all over the world.
 Or you can also explore tons of fun Python exercises for kids to keep building their skills.

 And Khan Academy and W3Schools both provide lots of excellent videos and tutorials on Python concepts.
 Both sites are great to use as references while coding, and are also helpful if you want concept or syntax refreshers.

 There are also Python courses for kids, including a free introduction lesson.
 Most online courses are successful because they teach a small group of students, which enables teachers to get to answer every questions a student may ask as they learn along.
 Here are some of the best Python classes for kids:

 - Python for AI: Free Intro: This class is taught by an experienced teacher in a classroom of 5 or less students, which makes it very ideal for your child to learn how to code with Python in less than one hour!

-- Python for AI - Unit 1: This is the first unit of our Python for kids coding course, we start to learn core concepts of Python syntax, loop, data types, variables, and a lot more.
+- Python for AI - Part 1: This is the first unit of our Python for kids coding course, we start to learn core concepts of Python syntax, loop, data types, variables, and a lot more.

-- Python for AI - Unit 2: We will explore more advanced programing elements of Python such as dictionaries and files, and learn how to employ Python’s powerful modules to build games, stories and real-world data projects.
+- Python for AI - Part 2: We will explore more advanced programing elements of Python such as dictionaries and files, and learn how to employ Python’s powerful modules to build games, stories and real-world data projects.